AdobeDocs/experience-manager-65.en/help/forms/using/cm-apis-to-access-letter-instances.md

 Using the Create Correspondence UI of Correspondence Management, you can save drafts of letter instances under progress and there are submitted letter instances.

-Correspondence Management provides you APIs using which you can build the listing interface to work with submitted letter instances or drafts.
+Correspondence Management provides you with APIs using which you can build the listing interface to work with submitted letter instances or drafts.
 The APIs list and open submitted and draft letter instances of an agent, so that the agent could continue working on the draft or submitted letter instances.

 ## Fetching letter instances {#fetching-letter-instances}